 Refrigerator or Freezer: $50

-It depends on your location and the kind of panels you plan to use.
+It depends on where you live and what type of panels you're installing.
 Since there's a moderate amount of snowfall in Fallston, your best time to get solar is in the spring and fall.